Compulsory vs Voluntary Liquidation ‐ What’s the Difference?

-It was recently reported that in 2014 HMRC applied to shut down 3,000 businesses due to unpaid tax bills.
-Of the 3,000 winding up petitions served, HMRC were successful in closing 1,887 firms.
-Many of these firms will have allowed the action to take place whilst others would have sought to avoid this, possibly by initiating their own insolvency solution such as a Company Voluntary Arrangement (CVA) or Creditors Voluntary Liquidation (CVL).
+In 2014, HMRC applied to the courts to shut down 3,000 businesses due to unpaid tax bills.
+Of the 3,000 winding up petitions served, HMRC were successful in 1,887 cases.
+Many of these firms will have allowed the action to take place whilst others would have sought to deal with the petition by initiating their own insolvency solution such as a Company Voluntary Arrangement (CVA) or Creditors’ Voluntary Liquidation (CVL).

-When it comes to a company entering liquidation there are some important differences between the compulsory and voluntary routes, not least for the directors of the company.
-In summary:
+When it comes to a company entering into liquidation, there are some important differences between the compulsory and voluntary routes, not least for the directors of the company.

-A voluntary liquidation, known formally as a Creditors Voluntary Liquidation (CVL) occurs when the directors/owners of a company make a decision to close down the business and move on.
-This process involves the calling of meetings of shareholders and creditors to pass the appropriate resolutions and appoint a Liquidator, who is always an insolvency practitioner.
-Neither the Court nor the Official Receiver plays any role in a voluntary liquidation.
+A voluntary liquidation, known formally as a Creditors’ Voluntary Liquidation (CVL) occurs when the directors/owners of a company, make a decision to close down the business.
+This process involves the calling of meetings of shareholders and calling a decision procedure to pass the appropriate resolutions and appoint an Insolvency Practitioner as Liquidator.
+The Official Receiver plays no part in a voluntary liquidation.
+It is the Insolvency Practitioner who reports on the conduct of the directors to the Secretary of State via an on-line form.

-HMRC will, given time, seek a compulsory liquidation in all cases where a company has not paid what is due to HMRC.
-This is primarily to ensure that the liability doesn’t increase further, as well as to make sure that an investigation takes place – this is why HMRC will often oppose an application to strike-off a company at Companies House, since they will want to ensure that the company is properly wound up and investigated.
-In contrast trade creditors and lenders will normally only consider winding up a company if they believe that it has sufficient assets to cover the costs of the winding up petition (which can be anything from £3,000 upwards), as well as provide some level of debt repayment through the Liquidation.
+HMRC will pursue a compulsory liquidation where a company has not paid what is due to it.
+This is to ensure that the liability doesn’t increase further and to make sure that an investigation takes place – this is why HMRC will often oppose an application to strike-off a company at Companies House, since they will want to ensure that the company is properly wound up and investigated.
+Trade creditors and lenders will normally only consider winding up a company, if they believe that it has sufficient assets to cover the Official Receiver’s costs and the statutory fees of obtaining a winding up order (which now are over £10,000), as well as provide some level of repayment to creditors.

-Any creditor who is owed £750 or more can apply for a winding up order against a company, although the lower limit is expected to be increased substantially later this year.
-Before applying to the Court for a winding up order a creditor needs first to make a formal demand (usually called a “Statutory Demand”) which is served on the company at its registered address.
-If the company does not respond to the formal demand (usually within 21 days) or come to an agreed arrangement to pay then the creditor can proceed to petition for a winding up order.
+Before applying to the Court for a winding up order, a creditor needs first to make a demand which is served on the company at its registered address.
+If the company does not respond to the demand (usually within 21 days) or come to an agreed arrangement to pay, then the creditor can proceed to petition for a winding up order.

-There are a number of ways for a company to avoid being taken into compulsory liquidation:
+There are a number of ways for a company to avoid being placed into compulsory liquidation:

 - By paying the debt owed to the petitioning creditor in full before the court hearing

-- By defending the petition at Court, on the basis that the debt isn’t actually owed or perhaps on a technicality
+- By defending the petition at Court, on the basis that the debt isn’t actually owed or on a technicality such as inadequate service

-- By successfully entering into a Company Voluntary Arrangement (CVA) with creditors
+- By successfully entering into a Company Voluntary Arrangement (CVA) or applying for Administration

-- By choosing to go into a Creditors Voluntary Liquidation (CVL) before the court hearing
+- By placing the company in a Creditors’ Voluntary Liquidation (CVL) before the court hearing

-If a Statutory Demand or winding up petition has been issued, then a company still has time to avoid compulsory liquidation, but it will need to act very quickly.
+If a Statutory Demand or winding up petition has been issued, then a company still has time to avoid compulsory liquidation, but it will need to act very quickly, and ideally before the winding up petition is advertised, which would alert the bank and other creditors to the company’s difficulties.

-On the face of it, if a company is insolvent with no prospect of turnaround or recovery, then it might be tempting to sit back and wait for HMRC or another creditor to petition for the winding up of the company.
+On the face of it, if a company is insolvent with no prospect of turnaround or recovery, then it might be tempting to sit back and wait for HMRC or another creditor, to petition for the winding up of the company, as there would be no financial cost to the directors.
+However there are some good reasons why the company’s directors may wish to consider a voluntary liquidation as an alternative:

-- By taking positive action the directors are properly fulfilling their role and obligations as officers of the company – this will reflect more positively when it comes to investigations into their conduct
+- By taking positive action, the directors are properly fulfilling their role and obligations as officers of the company – this will be to their credit when it comes to the Liquidator reporting on their conduct

 - The directors of the company discuss matters with an Insolvency Practitioner – all options are considered so that they can make an informed choice

-- Meetings of shareholders and creditors are held and resolutions passed to take the company into liquidation and to appoint the Liquidator
+- Meetings of shareholders are held and a creditors’ decision process commenced to pass resolutions to take the company into liquidation and to appoint a liquidator

-- The liquidator takes control of the company.
-Any assets are realised into the liquidation and the affairs of the company leading up to the liquidation are investigated and reported on
+- The liquidator takes control of the company as soon as the liquidation is approved.
+Any assets are realised into the liquidation, for the benefit of creditors.
+The affairs and circumstances of the company leading up to the liquidation are investigated and reported on to the Secretary of State (this is a legal requirement)

-There may be the opportunity for the directors to purchase the assets from the liquidator, possibly under a “pre-packaged” sale, and continue to trade through a new company
+There may be the opportunity for the directors to purchase the assets from the liquidator at market value and continue to trade through a new company, subject to certain legal obligations being met.